SkeLLLa/fastify-oas/README.md

 **NOTE**: OpenAPI 3 support finally [landed](https://github.com/fastify/fastify-swagger/pull/333) in "official" [fastify-swagger](https://github.com/fastify/fastify-swagger) module.
 Consider using it instead of this one, since it has better support for $ref in schemas.

+This plugin is deprecated and no longer mainteined.
+Feel free to fork it and publish if needed.

 <div align="center">
   <img src="https://gitlab.com/m03geek/fastify-oas/raw/master/logo.png" alt="fastify-oas logo"/>
 </div>